Restream/reindexer/benchmarks/readme.md

 ## Query documents with 1 condition.
 Object cache is enabled

-The following benchmark exposes how object cache is influences to perormace.
+The following benchmark exposes how object cache is influences to performance.
 For other databases unmarshaler was not called after fetching documents from DB, and so there are no objects was returned.

 ```